systopia/funding/docs/naming-conventions.md

   * A history of all states and comments
   * Other general data, for example the creation date or if a review is passed

-There are (currently) two types of applications: Normal Applications and Combined Applications.
-Both contain different application forms which are specific to the needs of *Arbeit und Leben*, the organization that funded the development of the Funding Extension.
+There are two kinds of applications: Normal Applications and Combined Applications.

 **Funding Case**: All applications that were created by the same applicant for a specific funding program.
 A funding case might contain multiple applications.